-What is financial consolidation process?
-Basically, it is the process of joining the financial data of a company’s subsidiaries and segments (e.g., entities that company controls) into a single set of financial statements.
+What is the financial consolidation process?
+Basically, it is the process of joining the financial data of a company’s subsidiaries and segments (e.g., entities that the company controls) into a single set of financial statements.
 Because the parent company controls its subsidiaries, it makes sense that the assets, liabilities, equity, income, expenses, and cash flows of the parent and its subsidiaries be presented in a financial statement as if they were a single economic entity.

-Though financial consolidation requires combining the financial statements of the parent and its subsidiaries, financial consolidation is not simply adding together the subsidiaries’ and the parent’s assets, liabilities, equity, incomes, or expenses.
+Though financial consolidation requires combining the financial statements of the parent and its subsidiaries, financial consolidation is not simply adding together the subsidiaries and the parent’s assets, liabilities, equity, incomes, or expenses.
 Instead, subsidiaries’ transactions are complex and usually require adjustments for consolidation.

 Depending on their situation and strategies, companies approach the financial consolidation process in different ways.

 The most common approach involves the use of spreadsheets to manually process and consolidate data exported from disparate financial systems.

 It is time for modern CFOs to move on and find other better alternatives to Excel.